 Indemnity plans differ from traditional healthcare plans.
 They don’t follow the guidelines of the ACA and aren’t required to cover women’s health services, any of the ACA’s essential health benefits, or pre-existing conditions.

 Some plans may limit how much they cover preventative care, while others may not.
 Indemnity plans aren’t meant to pay all your medical bills, and sole reliance on a fixed plan may lead to hefty medical debt.
 Indemnity plans may also lack prescription drug coverage.

 A deductible is an amount you must pay before your health insurer starts to cover your medical bills.

-What is the difference between a limited fixed indemnity insurance plan and a traditional indemnity plan?
+What is the difference between a limited fixed and traditional indemnity insurance plan?

-Traditional indemnity plans pay a percentage of medical care costs but the these features a set amount, no matter how much the medical service costs.
+Traditional indemnity plans pay a percentage of medical care costs, but these feature a set amount, no matter how much the medical service costs.

 What are the benefits of a fixed indemnity plan?